Riyanaina/india-literacy-analysis/README.md

 My beginner project for learning purpose on real world datasets.

 ## Project Overview
-This is a beginner data analysis project using India's 2011 Census dataset to understand real world problems and data's patterns.
+This is a beginner data analysis project on literacy rate of india using India's 2011 Census dataset to understand real world problems and data's patterns.

 ## Analysis Performed